josephmancuso/masonite-azure-driver/README.md

 ## About Masonite Azure Driver

-Store files into Microsoft Azure Server either with a file name or with a pre-pend file name
+Store files into Microsoft Azure Server either with a file name or with a prefixed file name.

 ****